Monthly saving guide

 €300 €243,021.51

-The jump from €100 to €150 a month adds only €50 to your current budget, but it adds about €40,503.58 to the ending balance.
-Over 25 years, the extra cash you personally contribute is €15,000, so more than half of that improvement comes from growth rather than from your direct deposits.
+Moving from €100 to €150 a month adds only €50 to your current budget, but adds about €40,503 to the ending balance.
+Over 25 years, the extra cash you personally put in is €15,000, so more than half of that gain comes from growth rather than from your own deposits.

-The same logic keeps working as the amounts get bigger.
-Moving from €200 to €300 a month raises the final balance by about €81,007.17.
-That is why a small increase after a pay rise can be more valuable than it looks on the surface.
+The same logic applies at higher amounts.
+Moving from €200 to €300 a month raises the final balance by about €81,007.
+That is why a small increase after a pay rise can matter far more than it looks in the moment.

 See your own monthly number in seconds